cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 * .eba files for Enterprise Business Archives
 * .ear files for Enterprise Archives

 If the CICS bundle does not exist, it will be created.
+Note if the CICS bundle only contains pre-built Java archive files it does not need to be built by the CICS build toolkit.

 ## Requirements